 The articles on this site are opinions and for information purposes only.
 It is not intended to be investment advice.
 Seek a duly licensed professional for investment advice.

 NOTE: You cannot swap coins that you acquired after 23:59 GMT on January 22 2018.
 You can still swap coins bought before that time.
 You can no longer swap Carboncoin for CCE under this scheme.
 You will be able to swap them for the new Carboncoin when it is released.
-There are other coins you can swap on a week by week basis: see https://www.carboncointalk.com/ for details.
+This article is here for historical reasons.

 If you hold Carboncoin ($CARBON) and have yet to swap some for the new token, then time is running out.
 This isn’t a why, it’s a how.
 Have a look at my interview with Chris Carbon if you want to know more on the why.

 I suggest read the whole article through before starting.

 You do NOT have to swap your $CARBON for the new token ($CCE)